bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-02.md

 > Now and then, if you visit Harrowstone near sundown, you can hear the ghost of the warden’s wife wailing and sobbing from somewhere within the ruins.
 She haunts the prison now, forever mourning her husband and attempting to frighten anyone who intrudes on the prison.

+### The Temple of Pharasma
+Ludmilla arrived at the temple and one of the acolyte's gave her a brief tour until Father Grimburrow was available.
+After basic pleasantries, she got to business (17 Persuasion).

+- Professor Lorrimor and Harrowstone: He shared that he considered the professor a well-meaning fool who dabbled in things best left alone.
+Confirmed that the professor had been making inquiries about Harrowstone, but the temple archives are not for general access.
+- Could she access the archives: If has a good justification then he would consider it
+- The hidden stash: very skeptical of such a thing, but will send a couple of the acolytes to check it out

+### A Stroll Through Town
+Ihrin strolls the main town square area

+- make note of The Silk Purse
+- browses the General Store and Jominda's Apothecary
+- has a drink at the Laughing Demon
+	- hears rumor: Jominda Fallenbridge does more than brew potions—she brews drugs and poisons as well and sells them through agents in other towns.
+Why else would the sheriff be so interested in her business?

 ### Shared Discoveries
 - Razvan didn't discover anything of note
 - Kendra and Calvinus shared what they were able to dig up on the Whispering Way (17 Intelligence Arcana).